 Why It May Be Best to Quit Caffeine and Coffee

 While a cup of coffee or nicotine may have their benefits, there are also drawbacks to using these ingredients while in recovery transition.
 For instance, nicotine and caffeine can disrupt sleep patterns.
 If you drink a caffeinated beverage or smoke a few hours before bedtime, it can be difficult t get a good night’s sleep.
 Lack of sleep can lead to making less-than-positive decisions, and this could be a serious issue for a recovering addict.
 And, individuals who are taking in large amounts of caffeine or smoking excessively throughout the day may more irritable and anxious, which makes it more difficult to handle upsetting situations in a mature and wise fashion.
-Even though smoking a cigarette or having a cup of coffee or cola may seem relaxing in the moment, these substances soon have a stimulant effect on the body that could produce negative results.
+Even though smoking a cigarette or having a cup of coffee or cola may seem relaxing at the moment, these substances soon have a stimulant effect on the body that could produce negative results.
 For instance, if a person is more high strung after having caffeine, he/she may be more likely to get drunk or high again to temporarily eliminate stress.

 Why It May Be Difficult to Quit

 Just like with alcohol and illegal drugs, nicotine addiction can cause withdrawal symptoms.
-The symptoms, such as fatigue, mood swings and a jittery feeling are difficult to deal with, even when things are going pretty well in a person’s life who is recovering from drug use.
+The symptoms, such as fatigue, mood swings, and a jittery feeling are difficult to deal with, even when things are going pretty well in a person’s life who is recovering from drug use.
 So, in stressful times, withdrawing from nicotine can be especially challenging.
 The same can be true for coffee, especially if caffeine is used as a crutch to help cope with the trying situations that life can bring.

 What to Use Instead of Coffee and Cigarettes

 Recovering addicts who want to stop using nicotine and caffeine should prepare to make this transition to prevent unnecessary physical and mental stress.
 Chewing gum instead of smoking a cigarette can be helpful.
 Nicotine gum or a patch helps to reduce cravings as well.
-Eating foods that are shaped like cigarettes, like celery or carrot sticks, can satisfy the urge to have something in one’s hand and the foods provide nourishment that help with brain function.
+Eating foods that are shaped like cigarettes, like celery or carrot sticks, can satisfy the urge to have something in one’s hand and the foods provide nourishment that helps with brain function.
 Green tea, although it contains caffeine, is a healthier alternative to coffee and can boost brain power and lower blood pressure.

 It’s important for recovering addicts to be patient with themselves when it comes to kicking a coffee or nicotine habit, even if these substances are allowed in rehab.
 It’s important for the individual not to be too hard on his/herself if there are slip-ups every once in a while.
 Exercising regularly, doing yoga and following a healthy diet can also make it easier to eliminate caffeine and nicotine